We are back, El Rushbo, having more fun than a human being should be allowed to have with half my brain tied behind my back, just to make it fair.

 Thank you, Rush.

-So you that's that's actually a good point.
+So that's actually a good point.

 Kasich's dad was a mailman.

-I think I'm not sure if I knew that.
+I think, I'm not sure if I knew that.

 I'm kidding.